|Home | Protecting Consumers | Safeguarding Children | Seniors | Law Enforcement | Site Map | Search|

 Your Right to Your Contact Lens Prescription

 A Montgomery County woman requested the prescription for her daughter's contact lenses from her ophthalmologist.
 She wanted to replace a torn lens by ordering through a mail-order supplier.
 The ophthalmologist refused to give her the prescription, saying the lens had to be ordered through his office.
-The consumer paid $25 rather than the $10 she might have paid to the supplier, and the process delayed getting the lens to her daughter, who was in college in Ohio.
+The consumer paid $45 rather than the $10 she would have paid to the supplier, and the process delayed getting the lens to her daughter, who attended college in Ohio.

-For years, many consumers were unable to get their contact lens prescriptions from their eye doctors when it came time to order replacement lenses.
-They had to order the replacement lenses from the doctor who had written the prescription and pay whatever price was quoted.
-Eye doctors are not required by federal law to release contact lens prescription to patients, as they must for eyeglasses.
+For years, many consumers were unable to get their contact lens prescriptions from their eye doctor when they needed to order replacement lenses.
+They had to order the replacement lenses from the doctor who wrote the prescription and pay whatever price was quoted.
 Many people found that frustrating, since they wanted the freedom to shop around and take advantage of the potential savings and convenience offered by direct-to-the-consumer lens suppliers.
 Wearers of disposable soft lenses especially were interested in that option, since they replace their lenses frequently.

 Getting Your Prescription

-The new law concerns only replacement lens prescriptions.
-For each new prescription, you still must visit an optometrist or ophthalmologist for an eye examination, ordering of lenses, and immediate follow-up care (the period of fitting time required to determine the correct contact lens prescription).
-When the eye doctor is satisfied that the lens prescription is correct and he releases you from follow-up care, you may request a copy of the prescription.
+For each new prescription, you must visit an optometrist or ophthalmologist for an eye examination, ordering of lenses and immediate follow-up care (the period of fitting time required to determine the correct contact lens prescription).
+Once it is determined that the lenses fit and that no additional follow-up is needed, you may request a copy of the prescription.
 Here's how the law works:

 Types of Eyecare Specialists